webplatform/docs/tutorials/websockets_basics/index.md

 Immediately attaching event handlers to the connection allows you to know when the connection is opened, received incoming messages, or if there is an error.

-The second argument, protocols, accepts optional subprotocols.
+The second argument, protocol, accepts optional subprotocols.
 The [http://tools.ietf.org/html/rfc6455 WebSocket Protocol] refers to protocols that you can use over WebSocket as subprotocols.
 This argument can be a string or an array of strings.
 Each string should represent a subprotocol name, and the server accepts only one of passed subprotocols in the array.
 The accepted subprotocol can be determined by accessing the <code>protocol</code> property of WebSocket object.

 The subprotocol names must be one of the registered subprotocol names in the [http://www.iana.org/assignments/websocket/websocket.xml IANA registry].